tanisha10101/Tanisha10101/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=tanisha10101" alt="tanisha10101" /></a> </p>

+---

+## 🌟 About Me

+I’m **Tanisha Bansal**, a **3rd-year undergraduate at IGDTUW, Delhi, India**, pursuing a **B.Tech in Computer Science Engineering with a specialization in Artificial Intelligence**.
+My academic focus and projects reflect a deep interest in Machine Learning, Deep Learning, and Full-Stack Development.

-- 🔭 I’m currently working on **Machine Learning and Deep Learning Projects**
+- 🔭 **Current Work:** Actively working on Machine Learning and Deep Learning projects that solve practical challenges.

-- 🌱 I’m currently learning **Android Development**

-- 👯 I’m looking to collaborate on **Machine Learning and Full Stack Projects**

-- ⚡ Fun fact **When I’m not coding, you’ll find me painting, singing, or dancing.**
+- 🌱 **Learning Journey:** Expanding my knowledge in Android Development to build versatile and user-focused applications.
+- 🤝 **Collaboration Interests:** Open to collaborating on innovative projects in Machine Learning, Artificial Intelligence, and Full-Stack Development.
+- ⚡ **Outside of Work:** I enjoy engaging in creative pursuits like painting, dancing and singing.

+I’m always eager to learn, grow, and contribute to meaningful projects, whether independently or as part of a team.
+Let’s connect and explore opportunities to create impactful solutions.

+---

 ## 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/tanisha-bansal-7869a6255/)

+---

 ## 💻  Languages and Tools:
 <p align="left">